hapax/hapax.github.io/assets/teaching.md

 For most people, walking is not an intrinsically interesting activity.
-There needs to be some motivation to walk, something to walk towards or to look at while en route.
+There needs to be some motivation to walk, something to walk towards or to look at en route.
 That's what *hiking* (as opposed to *walking*) is all about.
 But if there's no motivation, it becomes a chore, and rather than being trained to walk, you will be trained to *avoid walking*.